rokoprpic/rokoprpic/README.md

 - 🌱 I’m currently learning C#, .NET
 - 🔭 I’m currently working on projects to show my knowledge
-- 👯 I’m looking to work as a juniro developer
+- 👯 I’m looking for opportunity to work as a junior developer
 - 📫 How to reach me: roko.prpic@gmail.com